What Is A Cold Sore?

 Benefits of Soft Tissue Laser Treatment

-Laser treatment is most effective during the early stages of cold sores.
+Cold sore laser treatment is most effective during the early stages of cold sores.
 If you recognize you’re prone to having cold sores, it’s best to treat the area once you start to feel a tingling sensation prior to the outbreak.
 This will help prevent the virus from developing and spreading.

-In case you already have cold sores, receiving laser treatment can help the blisters heal faster.
+In case you already have cold sores, receiving cold sore laser treatment can help the blisters heal faster.
 It’ll also provide relief from the pain.
 Since cold sores have the tendency to appear in the same areas where they occurred before, repeating laser therapy can be beneficial in keeping the cold sores at bay and even prevent future breakouts.

 With laser therapy, the chances of the cold sores appearing again decreases.
 And should they recur, they’re likely to be less severe.